 LIHI Certificate #131 – Chester Diversion Project, Idaho

-The Chester Diversion facilities are owned and operated by Fall River (Licensee), while the Project dam is owned by the Freemont Madison Irrigation District.
-The Chester Diversion Dam (also known as the Cross Cut Diversion Dam) and associated Cross Cut Irrigation Canal were constructed in 1938 by the U.S. Department of the Interior, Bureau of Reclamation (BuRec) as part of its Minidoka Project.
-On September 10, 2004, the BuRec transferred, by quitclaim deed, the title to the Chester Diversion Dam, portions of the Cross Cut Irrigation Canal, and related tracts of land to the Fremont-Madison Irrigation District.
-The ownership, operation, and maintenance of the dam, irrigation canal, and related lands are entirely under nonfederal control.
-Under a November 16, 2007 MOU established between the Licensee and Fremont Madison Irrigation District, Fall River is allowed to utilize the Chester Diversion Dam for the purposes of producing hydroelectric generation.
+The Chester Diversion Project is located on the Henrys Fork of the Snake River in Fremont County, Idaho.
+The project facilities are owned and operated by Fall River Rural Electric Cooperative while the dam is owned by the Fremont Madison Irrigation District.
+The Chester Diversion Dam (also known as the Cross Cut Diversion Dam) and associated Cross Cut Irrigation Canal were constructed in 1938 by the U.S. Bureau of Reclamation (BOR) as part of its Minidoka Project.
+Under a November 16, 2007 Memorandum of Understanding established between the project owner and Fremont Madison Irrigation District, Fall River is allowed to utilize the Chester Diversion Dam for the purposes of producing hydroelectric generation.
 Fall River is responsible for paying all costs associated with the engineering, construction, operation and maintenance of the hydroelectric project.

 Prior to the construction of the hydroelectric facility, the existing Chester Diversion Dam facility consisted of a concrete gravity dam, one radial gate on the south end of the diversion structure to control flows into the Cross Cut Irrigation Canal and an additional smaller radial gate on the north side of the diversion structure to control flows into the Last Chance Irrigation Canal.
-Construction of the hydroelectric facility components (inflatable rubber dam, concrete intake structure, sluiceway/logway, fish screens, headworks for irrigation canals, powerhouse, and transmission lines) began in 2009 and were completed in 2014.
+Construction of the hydroelectric facility began in 2009 and was completed in 2014.

-As described under the 2008 FERC License the Chester Diversion Hydroelectric Project consists of: 1) the Fremont Madison Irrigation District owned concrete dam with a crest length of 355 feet and a structural height of 17 feet; 2) a 38 inch-high inflatable rubber dam bolted to the crest of the dam, that, when inflated, creates a reservoir with a water surface elevation of 5,043.7 feet msl; 3) a 355 foot-long overflow spillway with a crest elevation of 5,040.5 feet msl; 4) a flow control structure located on the south side of the dam, with a radial gate that controls flows into the Cross Cut Irrigation Canal; 5) a flow control structure located on the north side of the dam with a radial gate that controls flows into the Last Chance Irrigation Canal; 6) a 50 foot-wide concrete intake structure on the south side of the spillway; 7) a sluiceway/logway adjacent to the intake structure on the south end of the spillway; 8) a 1.5 inch-spaced fish screen across the turbine intake and 0.25 inch-spaced fish screens across the entrances to both irrigation canals; 9) Cross Cut Irrigation Canal headworks; 10) Last Chance Irrigation Canal headworks; 11) 50 foot by 50 foot concrete powerhouse with three Kaplan-type turbine generator units with a combined capacity of 3.3 MW; 12) concrete wall located immediately below the powerhouse that directs flow to the center of the Henry’s Fork; 13) a 15-Kilovolt primary transmission line; and 14) appurtenant facilities.
-The project boundary incorporates the Chester Diversion Dam topped with the rubber dam, Chester Diversion Dam reservoir, lands associated with canal headworks, powerhouse, parking lot, upstream and downstream boat launches, and the primary transmission line.
+The project includes: the Fremont Madison Irrigation District owned concrete dam with a crest length of 355 feet and a structural height of 17 feet; a 38-inch-high inflatable rubber dam bolted to the crest of the dam; a 355-foot-long overflow spillway; a flow control structure located on the south side of the dam, with a radial gate that controls flows into the Cross Cut Irrigation Canal; a flow control structure located on the north side of the dam with a radial gate that controls flows into the Last Chance Irrigation Canal; a 50-foot-wide concrete intake structure on the south side of the spillway; a sluiceway adjacent to the intake structure on the south end of the spillway; a 1.5-inch-spaced fish screen across the turbine intake and 0.25-inch-spaced fish screens across the entrances to both irrigation canals; Cross Cut Irrigation Canal headworks; Last Chance Irrigation Canal headworks; a concrete powerhouse with three Kaplan-type turbine generator units with a total installed capacity of 3.3 MW; and a concrete wall located immediately below the powerhouse that directs flow to the center of the Henrys Fork.
+The project boundary incorporates the Chester Diversion Dam, Chester Diversion Dam reservoir, lands associated with canal headworks, powerhouse, parking lot, upstream and downstream boat launches, and the primary transmission line.

 |Project Name||Chester Diversion|